Zylann/godot_voxel/doc/source/overview.md

 ![Cubes and marching cubes](images/cubes_and_marching_cubes.webp)

 "Voxel" is short for "volumetric picture element", similar to "pixel" which means "picture element".
-They compose volumes, as opposed to simple 2D images, which allows to make 3D terrains or models that 3 dimensions.
+They compose volumes, as opposed to simple 2D images, which allows to make 3D terrains or models in 3 dimensions.
 Instead of representing solely the surface of objects like classic polygon-based models do, they also represent the insides as well, in every point of space.

 In this engine, a voxel is a specific point in space holding some values.
 Those values can be: